VMBlakelock/saute-and-skewers-greekfood/README.md

 - The site was developed with the intention of allowing users to build a database of their own recipes.
 - The database of choice to build with was NoSQL - MongoDB.
 - It was scoped to provide ease of use.
-- Needed to have the CRUD functonality.
+- Needed to have the CRUD functionality.
 - Must house a home page, registration page, log in page, log out page.
 - Be responsive on all devices.
 - Be visually appealing that incorporated Greek culture in the front-end design.